cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 ::

-  Using Consan (best): (under maintenance...)
+  Using Consan (best):
   $#: t_coffee sample_rnaseq1.fasta -mode rcoffee_consan

   Using multiple methods:
   $$: t_coffee sample_rnaseq1.fasta -mode rmcoffee

-.. tip:: In order to know if a RNA MSA is better than another one, the best is to visualize the compensatory mutations of the secondary structure: have a look at the subsection **Manipulating RNA Sequence4s**.
+.. tip:: In order to know if a RNA alignment is better than another one, the best is to visualize the compensatory mutations of the secondary structure: look at the subsection **Manipulating RNA Sequences**.

 Using SARA-Coffee
 -----------------